ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/07-calculating-running-time.md

 ::::

 <!-- TODO
-We need to think about a technique for visualizing the running time of some loop constructs.
-This can be very similar to how we visualize reaching the closed form solution of summations.
+We need to think about a technique for visualising the running time of some loop constructs.
+This can be very similar to how we visualise reaching the closed form solution of summations.
 -->

 ### Other control statements

-What about other control statements? `While` loops are analyzed in a manner similar to `for` loops.
+What about other control statements? `While` loops are analysed in a manner similar to `for` loops.
 The cost of an `if` statement in the worst case is the greater of the costs for the `then` and `else` clauses.
 This is also true for the average case, assuming that the size